Division of Lingiari

-The Division of Lingiari (/lɪŋgi'ɑːri/) is an Australian electoral division in the Northern Territory that covers the entirety of the territory outside of the Division of Solomon, which covers Darwin and surrounding areas.
+The Division of Lingiari (/lɪŋgi'ɑːri/) is an Australian electoral division in the Northern Territory which covers the entirety of the territory outside of the Division of Solomon, which covers Darwin and surrounding areas.
 The division also includes the territories of Christmas Island and the Cocos (Keeling) Islands.

+Its MP has been Marion Scrymgour of the Labor Party since 2022.
+The division has been held continuously by Labor since it was first contested in 2001.

 Lingiari includes all of the Northern Territory's remote Indigenous communities, most of whom vote when visited by mobile polling teams during the election campaign.

-The current MP is Marion Scrymgour, a member of the Australian Labor Party.
 Scrymgour herself is Indigenous and inherited Tiwi identity from her mother.

 Geography

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state or territory, and they occur every seven years, or sooner if a state or territory's representation entitlement changes or when divisions of a state or territory are malapportioned.

 Since the 2024 redistribution, the division covers almost the entirety of the Northern Territory except the City of Darwin and City of Palmerston local government areas.